synesthesiam/rhasspy/README.md

 1. Defining custom wake words
 2. Providing example sentences that you want to be recognized, annotated with intent information
-3. Specifying how you pronounce specific words, including words that Rhasspy doesn't know
+3. Specifying how you pronounce specific words, including words that Rhasspy doesn't know yet

 Profiles
 ----------

 All of the files Rhasspy needs for wake word detection, speech transcription, and intent recognition are contained in a *profile* directory.
-Out of the box, Rhasspy contains profiles for English (en), Spanish (es), French (fr), German (de), Italian (it), and Dutch (nl).
+Out of the box, Rhasspy contains profiles for English (en), Spanish (es), French (fr), German (de), Italian (it), Dutch (nl), and Russion (ru).

 The important files in a profile are: